AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/salesforce-sync/using-person-accounts.md

 ---
 # Using Person Accounts {#using-person-accounts}

-Person accounts can be set up in Salesforce to fit the need of your organization.
+Person accounts can be set up in [!DNL Salesforce] to fit the need of your organization.
 Here's how Marketo treats person accounts.

 >[!NOTE]
 >
->The default Salesforce accounts are business accounts.
-Your Salesforce Admin needs to set up person accounts separately.
+>The default [!DNL Salesforce] accounts are business accounts.
+Your [!DNL Salesforce] Admin needs to set up person accounts separately.

 ## What is a person account? {#what-is-a-person-account}

-A person account is very similar to the account object in Salesforce.
+A person account is very similar to the account object in [!DNL Salesforce].
 However, a person account has access to both account fields and contact fields.

 ## What happens when a person account is synced to Marketo? {#what-happens-when-a-person-account-is-synced-to-marketo}